QF 6-pounder Hotchkiss: US Army service

 The US Army also used the Hotchkiss 6-pounder, referred to as a "2.24-inch gun" in some period references.
-As the primary defender of coastal fortifications and harbors, the US Army had a need for lighter guns to supplement their shore batteries, particularly since land defense against infantry was a consideration in the 1890s.
+As the primary defender of coastal fortifications and harbours, the US Army had a need for lighter guns to supplement their shore batteries, particularly since land defence against infantry was a consideration in the 1890s.
 The Army was in an experimental phase like the Navy, testing new weapons in an era when military budgets were expanding after decades of Congressional stinginess.

 It appears that the US Army and US Navy, while both using the "Mark" system, assigned their designations to different ordnance.
 References indicate that Driggs-Schroeder guns, manufactured by the American Ordnance Company and designated Mark II and Mark III, were adopted along with Driggs-Seabury weapons designated M1898 and M1900.
 In 1898–1901 a total of 97 weapons were acquired: 20 M1898, 40 M1900, 10 Mark II, and 27 Mark III guns.
 However, 17 M1898 and all ten Mark II guns were transferred for use on Army troop transports in the Spanish–American War of 1898, leaving 70 weapons for land use.
 The mountings for the Army six pounders were called M1898 and M1898 (modified) "rampart mounts" or "parapet mounts", wheeled carriages with fittings that allowed them to be secured to pintle mounts.
 Another reference has somewhat different figures.
 There were generally two of these guns issued per major fort, and eventually many of them became saluting guns at the post's flagpole.
 A dozen were deployed at Fort Ruger in Hawaii as part of the Land Defense Project of 1915–1919, while others were deployed in the Philippines under this project.